 GRADUATE DEGREE PROGRAMS

 The following section lists all the programs offered by the College of Engineering.
-The bulletin is the official record for the University and the links for each program are provided. http://bulletin.vcu.edu/graduate/ http://bulletin.vcu.edu/undergraduate/engineering/biomedical-engineering/biomedical-engineering-bs/#acceleratedbsandmstext
+The university bulletin is the official record for the University and the links for each program are provided. http://bulletin.vcu.edu/graduate/

 BIOMEDICAL ENGINEERING